This blog post has been updated in Dec 19 to reflect the re-branding of NCOS to ‘Climate Active’.

 If you sell the LGCs, you will generate income.
 However, if you sell your LGCs, the carbon reduction and renewable energy generation associated with the energy generated cannot be claimed.

-According to the NCOS Standard, behind-the-meter energy usage originating from large-scale onsite generation systems that have created LGCs can be treated as zero-emissions energy only if the equivalent amount of LGCs are voluntarily retired.
+According to the Climate Active, behind-the-meter energy usage originating from large-scale onsite generation systems that have created LGCs can be treated as zero-emissions energy only if the equivalent amount of LGCs are voluntarily retired.
 Behind-the-meter energy usage that is not matched by an equivalent amount of voluntarily retired LGCs must be accounted for in the same way as grid-based energy, and offset accordingly if a carbon neutral strategy is pursued.

 Large-scale Generation Certificates (LGCs) from offsite renewable energy generation